-The Railway Museum in Bratislava is another one of the city’s top transportation attractions.
-The museum provides an incredible journey and historical adventure that is ideal for transportation enthusiasts.
-The museum exhibits artifacts from Slovakia’s railway and transport sector.
+The Railway Museum in Bratislava is another city’s top transportation attraction.
+The museum provides an incredible journey and historical adventure ideal for transportation enthusiasts.

 A mixed open-air and enclosed museum, the Bratislava Railway Museum commemorates Bratislava’s historical significance as a railway hub and the mighty trains that rolled through her railway line.

-Formerly the Railway Depot Bratislava-Vychod part of the museum is a preserved railway depot with numerous historical structures that have been classified as a protected monument zone by the Slovak government since 2008.
+Formerly, the Railway Depot Bratislava-Vychod part of the museum is a preserved railway depot with numerous historical structures classified as a protected monument zone by the Slovak government since 2008.

 See Related: Reasons Why Traveling is Important

 The Old Town Hall was founded in 1370.
 It is considered one of the oldest stone buildings in Bratislava and Slovakia’s first town hall.